Course code B763Apply now

 Value Based Recruitment

-From 1 April 2015, all Higher Education Institutions delivering NHS funded training programmes will be required to assess students for their values using the core requirements set out in the Value Based Recruitment (VBR) framework.
+From 1 April 2015, all Higher Education Institutions delivering NHS training programmes will be required to assess students for their values using the core requirements set out in the Value Based Recruitment (VBR) framework.
 This assessment will take place as part of our recruitment process.

 Apply online through the Universities and Colleges Admissions Service (UCAS), between September and January; they will send your application on to us.
 Applications submitted after this date will be considered late and the course you have applied for might be full by this time; however, we will consider you for alternative suitable courses.